Calera, Alabama: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Calera has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 Calera is the location of the National Weather Service forecast office that serves the Birmingham metropolitan area.

+Transportation

+Chilton County Transit provides dial-a-ride bus transit service to the city.